sid1400/Git-Task/README.md

 After all of you send a Pull Request, I'll add my name to 'Entries'.

 - Configure a remote that points to the upstream repository in Git to sync changes you make in a fork with the original repository.
 - Try to merge upstream changes into your downstream repository.
-You'll get 'merge conflicts'.
-- [Remove the merge conflicts](https://help.github.com/en/articles/resolving-a-merge-conflict-using-the-command-line) and create another pull request.
+You'll get 'merge conflicts'.- [Remove the merge conflicts](https://help.github.com/en/articles/resolving-a-merge-conflict-using-the-command-line) and create another pull request.

 ## Task 3